MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

 1. Follow the prompts to connect to the Git repository that has the files you're looking for.

-## Browse to and then clone an Azure DevOps repo
+## Browse to an Azure DevOps repo

-Here's how to browse to and then clone an Azure DevOps repo by using Visual Studio.
+Here's how to browse to and clone an Azure DevOps repo by using Visual Studio.

 1. Open Visual Studio.